h0ngcha0/liuhongchao.github.io/_posts/2019-02-16-lightning.md

 ### Commitment Transaction

-After funding transaction is confirmed onchain, Alice and Bob can update the balance between themselves offchain using [commitment transactions](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#commitment-transaction).
-Each commitment transaction can be thought of as a legal contract between Alice and Bob which dictates how the balance should look like in different scenarios.
-Since clauses in the contract are expressed in Bitcoin script, they could be enforced at any time if either party choose to unilaterally broadcast it to the Bitcoin network.
-With that knowledge in mind, Alice and Bob can confidently conduct unlimited number of commitment transactions knowing that no one can be cheated during the process.
-This essentially turns the channel a cache where all the intermidiate balance updates get resolved, which makes Bitcoin network much more scalable since it only needs to step in for disputed cases or the final settlement.
+After funding transaction is confirmed onchain, Alice and Bob can start updating the balance between themselves offchain using
+[commitment transactions](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#commitment-transaction).
+Each commitment transaction can be thought of as a legal contract between Alice and Bob dictating how the balance should look like in different scenarios.
+Since the contracts are expressed in Bitcoin script, they could be enforced at any time if either party choose to unilaterally broadcast it to the Bitcoin network.
+With that in mind, Alice and Bob can confidently conduct unlimited number of commitment transactions knowing that no one can be cheated during the process.
+This essentially turns payment channel into a cache where most the intermidiate balance updates get resolved offchain, with onchain transaction only needed in case of disputes or final settlement, making Bitcoin network much more scalable.

 Major design goals of the commitment transaction are: